What Is a CTE in SQL and How to Use It

 The simplest query format contains one CTE: the SQL Server first runs the query in the WITH clause, fetches the data, and stores it within a temporary relation.
 Then the main query uses that temporary relation and delivers the final result.

-In the example below, we are going to use the SQL WITH clause to retrieve the list of top products by units sold.
+In the example below, we use the SQL WITH clause to retrieve the list of top products by units sold.

 WITH TopSoldProducts AS